orb-community/diode/README.md

 Diode requires two configuration files to execute successfully:

-* `docker-compose.yml` - to configure the Diode containers
+* `docker-compose.yml` - to configure and run the Diode containers
-* `config.yaml` - to configure the discovery scope
+* `config.yaml` - to configure the scope of the discovery

-We recommend placing both configuration files in the same directory and running all commands from this directory:
+We recommend placing both configuration files in the same directory and running all commands from this common directory.
+For example:

 ```bash
 ~ % cd ~